OpenSQZ/.github/README.md

 </div>

-# Demo
+# 🧠 Demo
 Insert product demo.

 It is recommended that the demo is within 2mins.

 # 🌟 Overview
-Briefly introduce the project positioning, functionalities, and target audience.
+Briefly introduce the project goal, functionalities, target audience, and background information(e.g., why we build the project).

 > Sample
 > OpenHealth helps you take charge of your health data.
 By leveraging AI and your personal health information, OpenHealth provides a private assistant that helps you better understand and manage your health.
 You can run it completely locally for maximum privacy.